SixGod191001/azure-adf-framework/cicd_proj/README.md

 # CI/CD to Azure Data Factory
+## Overview
+- Solution Overview
+- Agent prerequisite
+- Build Pipeline
+- Release Pipeline

 ## The new CI/CD flow
 Each user makes changes in their private branches.
 Push to master isn't allowed.
 Users must create a pull request to make changes.
 The Azure DevOps pipeline build is triggered every time a new commit is made to master.
 It validates the resources and generates an ARM template as an artifact if validation succeeds.
 The DevOps Release pipeline is configured to create a new release and deploy the ARM template each time a new build is available.
 ![image](https://github.com/SixGod191001/azure-adf-framework/assets/127569124/59500cc6-0df5-4d24-8dcd-8e239bcb7d17)

-## Overview
-This is specific for CI/CD to Azure Data Factory
-- Agent prerequisite
-- Build Pipeline
-- Release Pipeline

 ## Agent
 Prerequisite